Rationale

 -

 Visit the JOSS website, use your ORCID to sign in, and create a new submission.
+The deadline to submit to JOSS is 17th of April.

 -